aagontuk/cheatsheets/gitcommands.md

-git log --relative-date			# Will show relative date(days, weeks etc) rather than exact date git log --since=2.weeks			# Show all commits since a specific date or relative date git log --until=2.weeks			# Show all commit before a specific date or relative date got log --author=AUTHOR			# Show the logs of a specific author
+git log --relative-date			# Will show relative date(days, weeks etc) rather than exact date git log --since=2.weeks			# Show all commits since a specific date or relative date git log --until=2.weeks			# Show all commit before a specific date or relative date git log --author=AUTHOR			# Show the logs of a specific author git log --follow -- FILE        # Show all the commits to a specific file
 ```

 ### Modifying last commit ###